Gavazzana

 Gavazzana is a frazione of Cassano Spinola in the Province of Alessandria in the Italian region Piedmont, located about 100 km southeast of Turin and about 25 km southeast of Alessandria.
 It was a separate commune until 1 January 2018.

+The local economy of Gavazzana has traditionally been based on agriculture, with small-scale farming and related rural activities playing a central role in the area’s development.
+In recent years, the population has declined, reflecting broader demographic trends seen in many rural parts of northern Italy.